-Same idea for the pH soil analysis, compare the color of your sample on the left to the chart on the right.
+Same idea for the pH soil analysis.
+Compare the color of your sample on the left to the chart on the right.
 The color chart will show you how acidic or alkaline your soil is.

 You can see from the results of my pH test (the green one on the right), that my soil is alkaline.

-Products I Recommend:
+Products I Recommend

-Share your tips about garden soil testing and improving garden soil in the comments below!
+Share your tips in the comments below!